devcontainers/spec/proposals/feature-dependencies.md

 From the user-defined Features, the orchestrating tool will build a dependency graph.
 The graph will be built by traversing the `dependsOn` and `installsAfter` properties of each Feature.
 The metadata for each dependency is then fetched and the node added as an edge to to the dependent Feature.
 For `dependsOn` dependencies, the dependency will be fed back into the worklist to be recursively resolved.

-An accumulator is maintained with each new Feature that has been discovered, as well as a pointer to its dependencies.
+An accumulator is maintained with all uniquely discovered and user-provided Features, each with a reference to its dependencies.
 If the exact Feature (see **Feature Equality**) has already been added to the accumulator, it will not be added again.
-The accumulator will be fed into (B3) after all the Feature tree has been resolved.
+The accumulator will be fed into (B3) after the Feature tree has been resolved.

 The graph may be stored as an adjacency list with two kinds of edges (1) `dependsOn` edges or "hard dependencies" and (2) `installsAfter` edges or "soft dependencies".

 #### **(B2) Assigning `roundPriority`**

-Each node in the graph will originally be assigned a default `roundPriority` of 0.
+Each node in the graph has an implicit, default `roundPriority` of 0.

 To influence installation order globally while still honoring the dependency graph of built in **(B1)**, `roundPriority` values may be tweaks for each Feature.
 When each round is calculated in **(B3)**, only the Features equal to the max `roundPriority` of that set will be committed (the remaining will be uncommitted and reevaulated in subsequent rounds).

-The `roundPriority` is set to a non-default value in the following instances:
+The `roundPriority` is set to a non-zero value in the following instances:

 - If the [`devcontainer.json` contains an `overrideFeatureInstallOrder`](#overridefeatureinstallorder).